fanweng/cpp-programming/knowledge-base/concepts/README.md

 ## Polymorphism

-Polymorphism is an object can behave differently based on differnt circumstances.
+Polymorphism is an object can behave differently based on different circumstances.

 Rumtime polymorphism / Late binding / dynamic binding: virtual function